Iron Man | 2008

 Iron Man locations range across California and Nevada, as Director Jon Favreau hits the target with the comic book adaptation, teasingly kicking off the Marvel Avengers franchise.
 Robert Downey Jr effortlessly brings laidback charm and real wit to the character of industrialist Tony Stark.

 The landscapes of ‘Kunar Province, Afghanistan’, where Stark is captured after a raid on the army convoy, are the familiar Alabama Hills (nothing to do with the state) at Lone Pine on Route 395, central California.
 The strange, bulbous rock formations – a comfortable car ride from Los Angeles – have been a screen favourite since the earliest days of Hollywood.

-The road up to the Hills is actually called Movie Road, and the town of Lone Pine celebrates its screen fame annually with the Lone Pine Film Festival.
+The road up to the Hills is actually called Movie Road, and the town of Lone Pine celebrates its screen fame with the Museum of Western Film History, and the annual Lone Pine Film Festival.

 When Tony Stark finally escapes from captivity in the prototype metal suit, he lands in the white sands of the Olancha Sand Dunes, east of the town of Olancha on the I-395, about 20 miles to the south of Lone Pine.

 Stark misses the presentation of the ‘Apogee Award’ at Caesar’s Palace, 3570 Las Vegas Boulevard South, but he gets more than an interview from journalist Christine Everhart (Leslie Bibb) afterwards.

 Everhart wakes up in Stark’s impossibly luxurious home, which is just that – impossible.
 It’s no more than CGI, superimposed on the bluff at Point Dume in Malibu – pretty much overlooking the beach where Charlton Heston ended up at the end of Planet of the Apes.